icecreamsoft/detective-visual-novel/Assets/txt/chapter5.md

 They realized that their partnership, built on trust, resilience, and shared values, had blossomed into something more profound.

-Embracing the new beginning that lay before them, they made a choice—to continue fighting for justice, to ensure that no one else would suffer at the hands of those driven by misguided ambitions.
+Embracing the new beginning that lay before them, they made a choice - to continue fighting for justice, to ensure that no one else would suffer at the hands of those driven by misguided ambitions.

 Together, they founded an organization dedicated to investigating and exposing similar crimes, offering support to the victims and their families.